JetBrains/amper/docs/Usage.md

 You should now have tab completion available for Amper subcommands, options, and option values.

-#### Updating Amper to a newer version
+### Updating Amper to a newer version

 Run `./amper update` to update the Amper scripts and distribution to the latest released version.
 Use the `--dev` option if you want to try the bleeding edge dev build of Amper (no guarantees are made on these builds).

 See `./amper update -h` for more information about the available options.

+> [!NOTE]
-> Note: if you had generated a completion script before, you need to re-generate it with the new Amper version (see
+> If you had generated a completion script before, you need to re-generate it with the new Amper version (see previous
-> previous section).
+> section).

-### Using the Gradle-based Amper version from the command line
+## Using the Gradle-based Amper version from the command line

+> [!IMPORTANT]
 > To use the Gradle-based version of Amper:
 > * JDK 17+ is required.
 > * Gradle 8.7+ is required.